FLUX-SE/all_docs/en_US/spat-revolution/1_TO_BE_SORTED.md

 Each source's direct sound plus the reverberation it creates is modeled and synthesised binaurally for _each individual source_.
 This advanced processing can result in an excellent binaural experience; more precise and natural sounding than using the Binaural Monitoring module to listen to a virtualized Channel Based rendering.
 It is the preferred method to use when rendering binaural content <!-- to disk.
 To do that, you simply need to connect the binaural stream from the room directly to a (stereo) SPAT Return path back to your DAW.
 You could record and listen to a Binaural Room by using two output modules, one to the recording route, and one to a headphone output. -->

+:::{.callout-note}
-> For the best Binaural Monitoring try setting up two rooms, one all Channel Based going to speakers and one Binaural for your 3D headphone mix.
+For the best Binaural Monitoring try setting up two rooms, one all Channel Based going to speakers and one Binaural for your 3D headphone mix.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Setup/SessionAtmosBinaural.png)
 <!-- TODO: update the image -->